 “6/14/73 / C-150 / N5305Q / FTW-LCL / Famil/ JD 1930144 CFII / Total flight hours = 1.0”

 Although I had logged time in many cockpits as a child (see previous blogs), I had never actually maneuvered a machine in the air before.
 This one small, seven block entry, “sentenced” me to a life of excitement, thrills, wonder, and yes, even (a few times) disappointment and heartbreak.
 It began a career that only few dream about, and fewer still get to experience.
-Thank you my dear Dad for introducing me to flying machines, thank you Randy C. for taking me up and showing me Ft.
-Worth from the right seat of a Cessna 150 (and getting me bitten by the flying bug…lol), and thank you “JD” (my first Flight Instructor), for teaching me how to be a Student Pilot.
+This is the part in the story whereby I express a sincere “thank you” to my amazing father for introducing me to flying machines, to my dear friend Randy for taking me up and showing me Ft.
+Worth from the right seat of a Cessna 150 (and getting me bitten by the flying bug…lol), and to “JD” (my first Flight Instructor), for teaching me how to keep from killing myself as a fledgling aviator.

 (Randy and I having fun doing some “zero G” on one of our flights).